 Baba et al. (2008) carried out a study on role of women in agricultural and income generating activities.
 The study revealed that, majority (85.71%) of the farm women indicated lack of proper training was a major problem.
 Whereas, 65.71 per cent of them indicated marketing problems followed by lack of ware house and storage facilities (64.28%).
 More than half (61.42%) of the respondents indicated high cost of production and a little more than half (51.14%) of them were facing financial problems as well as social problems as a major obstacles in income generating activities.
 Dangore et al. (2015) conducted a study on marketing and production constraints faced by dry chilli growers.
 The results in the study concluded that, great majority (90.00%) expressed lack of technical knowledge in production was the major constraint.
 Majority of them said lack of financial facility (87.77%), lack of drying space for dry chilli (86.66%).
 With respect to the marketing of dry chilli majority (84.44%) of the respondents expressed that lack of marketing intelligence as a major constraint.
-Most of them (65.55%) said high cost of transport charges and half of them said (50.50%) heavy commission charges as a constraint
+Most of them (65.55%) said high cost of transport charges and half of them said (50.50%) heavy commission charges as a constraint.

-Conclusion
+Suggestion: In addition, you may consider expanding your review to include other relevant subtopics, such as the economic impact of women’s roles in post-harvest activities, cultural and social perceptions of women in these activities, technological adoption and innovation, and policy and institutional support for women in post-harvest activities.

+CONCLUSION

 Agriculture is the backbone of the global economy for developing countries.
 India, for example, is heavily reliant on agricultural resources, with women making up the majority of the agricultural and post-harvest workforce.
 Women handled the majority of household chores as well as farm and agricultural work.
 Women are undeniably the backbone of agriculture workforces.
 They not only contribute physical output but also ensure quality and efficiency.
 Despite their significant contribution, workforces are often overlooked and undervalued.
 On the other hand, women's participation in agricultural decision-making is a critical component of overall development.
 The already overburdened domestic household chores and other allied activities that women performed posed enormous challenges to their health, well-being and development.

-References
+ACKNOWLEDGMENTS (if applicable)

+DISCLAIMER (ARTIFICIAL INTELLIGENCE)

+CONFLICT OF INTEREST

+REFERENECESReferences

-Abrol, P., Khar, S., Kumar, P. and Gupta, R., 2015, Assessing the role of farm women in agriculture: A case study of Jammu District of J&K State.
+Abrol, P., Khar, S., Kumar, P. and Gupta, R., (2015) Assessing the role of farm women in agriculture: A case study of Jammu District of J&K State.
 Agro Economist - An Int.
 J, 2(2):7-12.

 Adejo, P.E., 2019, Women participation in post-harvest processing of maize using indigenous technologies: A perspective of Kogi State of Nigeria.
 Intechopen., 1-11.